-A. MacNeil-Allcock (et al), ‘Aggression, Behaviour, and Animal Care Among Pit Bulls and Other Dogs Adopted from an Animal Shelter’, Animal Welfare, (2011)
+A. MacNeil-Allcock (et al), ‘Aggression, Behavior, and Animal Care Among Pit Bulls and Other Dogs Adopted from an Animal Shelter’, Animal Welfare, (2011)

 Stefanie A. Ott (et al), ‘Is There a Difference?
 Comparison of Golden Retrievers and Dogs Affected by Breed-Specific Legislation Regarding Aggressive Behavior’, Journal of Veterinary Behavior, (2008)

-Deborah Duffy (et al), ‘Breed Differences in Canine Aggression’, Applied Animal Behaviour Science, (2008),
+Deborah Duffy (et al), ‘Breed Differences in Canine Aggression’, Applied Animal Behavior Science, (2008),

 A. M. Oberbauer (et al), ‘Long-Term Genetic Selection Reduced Prevalence of Hip and Elbow Dysplasia in 60 Dog Breeds’, PlosOne, (2017),